johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 **/api/user**

-This route will be our user API that will store the user's Twitter information for us to retrieve on the front end.
+This route will be our user API that will store the user's GitHub information for us to retrieve on the front end.

 _index.js_: